samuelnovaes/easy-cgi/README.md

 - For the `app/foo/bar.sh` file, the route is `/foo/bar`
 - For the `app/index.sh` file, the route is `/` or `/index`

+> If you create a `app/src` directory, it will be ignored

 ### Dynamic routes

 Dynamic routes are created adding underscore in file name